omulh/dot-files/README.md

 `$ cd ~/dot-files`
 `$ stow -v .`

+Additionally, use the following to get vim-plug:
+`curl -fLo ~/.vim/autoload/plug.vim --create-dirs https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim`

+And within vim run `:PlugUpdate` to download and set the plugins.

 #### Manually copying files

 Some programs do not play well with symlinks as their config. files.